 The Patra Jasa Resort & Villas was the perfect place for our first few days in Bali; for many reasons.

 For starters, it’s literally a five minute drive from the airport and so as we arrived quite late in the night (9.25pm).
-After a hassle free customs and immigration, we were greeted by a driver (amongst hundreds of people waving signs) and were in the hotel and checked in by 11pm.
+After a hassle-free customs and immigration we were greeted by a driver (among hundreds of people waving signs).
+We were in the hotel and checked-in by 11pm.

 When booking this hotel we were worried that airport noise would be too loud – but we could hardly hear the planes, and if anything it added to the atmosphere!
 We thought it was rather fun to watch the planes lining up for take-off from the beach.
 So this actually added to the enjoyment of the place for us rather than took away.
 (To clarify, you could hear them at times, but it wasn’t intrusive)